-- Return of its entire capital invested of INR 450 Million (equivalent to £4.9 million at year end exchange rate of £1:INR92.756) along with interest at 18% per annum from 31 January 2011 to 20 January 2015. - All costs incurred towards the Arbitration.
+- Return of its entire capital invested of INR 450 Million (equivalent to £4.9 million at year end exchange rate of £1:INR92.756) along with interest at 18% p.a. from 31 January 2011 to 20 January 2015. - All costs incurred towards the Arbitration.

-The total award amounts to $\S 9.2$ million based on year end exchange rates.
-Additionally, a further 15% per annum interest on all sums was awarded to the Company from 20 January 2015 until the actual date of payment by Logix of the award.
+The total award amounts to £9.2 million based on year end exchange rates.
+Additionally, a further 15% p.a. interest on all sums was awarded to the Company from 20 January 2015 until the actual date of payment by Logix of the award.
 The Arbitral Tribunal has also ruled that the Company has no obligation or liability to fund the outstanding NOIDA lease rent under the Shareholders Agreement.

-Following the determination of the arbitration noted above, the award to the Company represents a potential realisation of approximately $\mathfrak{L}9.2$ million.
-The Directors continue to hold the indirect investment at INR 450 million ($\mathfrak{L}4.9$ million) in the financial statements due to uncertainty over timing and final value.
+Following the determination of the arbitration noted above, the award to the Company represents a potential realisation of approximately £9.2 million.
+The Directors continue to hold the indirect investment at INR 450 million (£4.9 million) in the financial statements due to uncertainty over timing and final value.